Colorado Highways: Routes 1 to 19

 Here're maps to help with the explanation:

 If you ask me, what I have shown for September 2001 is what they should have built in the first place in the 1960s.
 The Pre-1998 setup was a substandard, confusing mess.
-Bridges over I-76 were narrow and low, ramp configurations caused weaving problems on I-76, and any direction you wanted to go involved slow, sharp turns.
+Bridges over I-76 were narrow and low, ramp configurations caused weaving problems on I-76 and any direction you wanted to go involved slow, sharp turns.
 The first time I went through it I was taking 120th westbound from Tower to US 85, and I just about got lost trying to follow 120th.

 3